jina-ai/jina/docs/fundamentals/flow/flow-api.md

 :align: center
 ```

-### Hide CRUD and debug endpoints from HTTP interface
+### Hide default endpoints from HTTP interface

-It is possible to hide CRUD and debug endpoints in production.
+It is possible to hide the default CRUD and debug endpoints in production.
 This might be useful when the context is not applicable.
 For example, in the code snippet below, we didn't implement any CRUD endpoints for the executor, hence it does not make sense to expose them to public.

 ```python
 from jina import Flow